In 1645, gardener and diarist John Evelyn visited the curiosity cabinet established by Ferrante Imperato. Evelyn described it as:

 Imperato didn't just put his best specimens on display or publish books about them.
 He also performed demonstrations for visitors.
 While some naturalists could decide who merited a demonstration and who did not, Imperato probably couldn't afford to be so uppity.
 We was, after all, just a lowly apothecary, and his visitors often enjoyed a higher social status than he did.
 One of his favorite materials to toy with — he illustrated experiments in his natural history book — was asbestos.
 Today we think of asbestos as a carcinogen to be avoided, but in Imperato's day, it was an object of intense fascination — a fibrous rock that could be woven into cloth and cleansed by exposure to fire.
 (And to be fair, plenty of savants ingested mercury in those days.
 Imperato didn't take ridiculous risks by the standards of the time.)

 Not only notable for what it included, Imperato's collection was perhaps just as important for what it did not include: speaking tubes, fun-house-style mirrors, or magic lanterns.
 In fact, although he was long acquainted with the virtuoso Giambattista Della Porta, he took a dramatically different approach to studying nature.
 Whereas Della Porta saw natural history as a stepping stone to natural magic, Imperato evidently found nature fascinating enough in its own right.
-And he differed with Della Porta on the origin of fossils, recognizing their organic nature.
+And he differed with Della Porta on the origin of fossils, recognizing their organic origins.
+This was substantial progress in an age when many believed fossils were just the Earth playing pranks.
 Likewise, he examined enough toad crania to conclude that toadstones didn't form in toad heads; they were just stones.